How to Get Rid of Stuff: Our A to Z Guide, from Apple Cores to Zillions of Books

-You’d be amazed by what you can easily dispose of by simply leaving it on the curb or listing it as a free pickup on Craigslist or Freecycle.org.
-The latter is particularly good for unloading moving boxes, party decorations, and other things that are expensive to buy but only useful for a short time.
+You’d be amazed by what you can easily dispose of by simply leaving it on the curb or listing it as a free pickup on Freecycle.org, BuyNothingProject.org, or Craigslist.org.
+These sites are particularly good for unloading moving boxes, party decorations, and other things that are expensive to buy but only useful for a short time.

 Old Sporting Goods

-Forgotten tennis rackets, dust-gathering elliptical machines, neglected snowboards: Whatever workout or sport you’re blowing off, there’s a market for the equipment you aren’t using anymore—provided it’s in good shape.
-You can offload smaller items online via eBay; for larger things try Craigslist or a neighborhood message board.
-Play It Again Sports operates sporting-goods consignment stores across the country.
+Forgotten tennis rackets, dust-gathering stationary bikes, neglected snowboards: Whatever workout or sport you’re blowing off, there’s a market for the equipment you aren’t using anymore—provided it’s in good shape.
+You can offload smaller items online via eBay; for larger things try Craigslist, Facebook Marketplace, or a neighborhood message board.
+Play It Again Sports operates sporting goods consignment stores across the country.
 It will pay cash upfront for your unused stuff.